-Due to medical conditions, some of our members can opt for Pension Benefits at an early age.
+Due to medical conditions, a member can opt for Pension Benefits at an early age.
 This is termed invalidity pension.

 What is an incapacity pension?